usmanshaikh/Angular-Form/README.md

 Angular provide Two types of Form Template Driven Form & Reactive Form.

-So I used both types of form and created simple contact form and also added with Validation to the Form.
+So I created two different Contact Form one by using Template Driven Form method

+and

+Another Contact Form by using Reactive Form method.

+And also added Validation.

 ![alt form](form1.jpg)